imazen/resizer-web/content/docs/faq.md

 I'm getting OutOfMemory exceptions when I try to resize certain large images for the first time (subsequent requests are fine).
 They're only 15MB in jpeg form, and I have 100MB of free RAM.
 : A 15MB JPG uncompresses to about 80MB in bitmap form (depending upon the compression level).
 If you are resizing to a 2MB jpeg (15MB BMP), memory requirements for the operation are roughly 110MB (15 + 80 + 15).
 If you plan on using the resizer for very high-resolution photos (above 8MP), I suggest making sure you have ample amounts of RAM.
 400MB to 1GB is usually plenty for the average web site with disk caching enabled.

+I have a bundle with ImageResizer, but I see it's no longer available for sale.
+What gives?
+: Bundles were discontinued in February 2013, although all bundle purchases are still valid.
+You can find out any information you need about bundles [here](/plugins/bundles).

 ##Resizing Tasks

 How do I auto-crop a certain distance or percentage away from an edge, instead of centering?